cgoliver/zminerva/README.md

 	git clone https://github.com/Zulban/zminerva

 ###Windows and OSX
 Only tested on Ubuntu 13.
-But Windows and OSX support should be coming soon.
-I just need to replace ztools.webpage so I can remove uchardet.
+But you should be able to run on Windows and OSX.
+Just install these packages:

+	lxml for python 3
+	requests for python 3

+And git clone ztools and zminerva like in the Linux steps.

 ##Usage
 ###Watch List